pmland/Ignite2024-Lab411/LabInstructions/Exercise-2.md

-# Lab Guide: Integrate GenAI capabilities into your .NET apps with minimal code changes
-## Exercise 2
-**Description**
+# Exercise 2: Leverage Semantic Kernel to integrate with Azure OpenAI

-In this exercise 2, you will use Semantic Kernel to integrate with Azure OpenAI.
+In this exercise, you will use Semantic Kernel to integrate with Azure OpenAI.
 Using [Semantic Kernel](https://learn.microsoft.com/en-us/semantic-kernel/get-started/quick-start-guide?pivots=programming-language-csharp) can significantly enhance your AI application's capabilities by providing a unified interface, advanced orchestration, memory management, and robust error handling.
 It simplifies the integration process and ensures your application is scalable, secure, and resilient.

 **Semantic Kernel client setup**
 - Go to #region SemanticKernel in Exercise-2\devShopDNC\Controllers\ProductDetailsController.cs and view the kernel client settings